Today’s post is a tough one…a topic few grievers think about until much later when great damage has been done.

-Grief is excruciatingly painful, can knock your breath out of you, leave you feeling as though you are “dead yet can’t die”, and can seriously crush your entire being.
+Grief is excruciatingly painful, can knock your breath out of you, leave you feeling as though you are “dead yet can’t die”, and can seriously crush your entire life.
 I truly have a huge heart of compassion for anyone who has to walk the confusing, debilitating, lonely and incredibly painful road of grief…especially around the holidays!

 Today, as I was talking to my sister and mom, though, we got on the topic of how grief can impact and wreck not just holidays, but also relationships.

-I wanted both of their perspectives on some grief topics since both have experienced extensive grief: my mom has experienced the deaths of her husband, daughter, sibling, parents, and others; my sister has lost two fiancés, our dad, sister, aunt, uncles, and all grandparents.
+I wanted both of their perspectives on some grief topics since both have experienced extensive grief: my mom has experienced the deaths of her husband, daughter, sibling, parents, and others; my sister has experienced the deaths of two fiancés, our dad, sister, aunt, uncles, and all grandparents.
 As I’m writing a new book, I cherish and respect their input.

 I’ve had two major mother influences in my life…my mom and my grandmother.
 Both experienced the death of a child – a loss I wish nobody would ever have to experience.

 Holidays at my mom’s house and holidays at my grandmother’s home were polar opposite experiences.

 Growing up, my grandmother was rarely fully present.
 Don’t get me wrong, she was a genuinely beautiful and kind soul, was always around us, and we saw her and my grandad every holiday…but she wasn’t “present.”
 She never made memories with us such as attending our school functions, sporting events, or life events, or doing usual activities such as baking cookies with us, or doing typical traditions such as decorating a Christmas tree, watching movies, or other holiday events.
 My sweet grandmother just didn’t have it in her to share in holiday joy with us or fully celebrate holidays.
-She stayed debilitatingly stagnant in her grief to where she was never able to create a “new normal” to enjoy the good memories, remaining loved ones, and life could have offered her.
+She stayed debilitatingly stagnant in her grief to where she was never able to create a “new normal” to enjoy the remaining good memories, remaining loved ones, and all that God, family, and life could have offered her.